Here I present and discuss a number of reversals from the Ramseys that have been documented by others and are accessible

 RS: I’m that person.
 Seen that rape

-FS: at least two people on the face of [this Earth that know]
+FS: We feel like there are at least two people on the face of [this Earth that know] you did this.

-I’m that [that kno]w – The FS /th/, /t/ and /n/ remain clear in the RS.
-This means that there is an /n/ followed by a /d/ sound followed by /th/ sounding something like an death.
-In the audio, note that there is an ‘ooh’ sound first.
+I’m that ([that kno]w) – The FS /th/, /t/ and /n/ remain clear in the RS.
+This means that there is an /n/ followed by a /d/ sound followed by /th/ which we may assume is a /d/.
+Therefore, the closest language that it is likely to be is [one dead].

 I said to save the law